swcarpentry/git-novice/07-github.md

 > ~~~
 >
 > When you connect to another network that doesn't use a proxy you will need to
-> tell Git to disable the proxy using
+> tell Git to disable the proxy using:
 >
 > ~~~ {.bash}
 > $ git config --global --unset http.proxy